MaxCorpIndustries/MoreIsLess_LectureEditor/README.md

 It has been capable of reducing class lectures down from **1 hr 15 minutes** down to **23 minutes** with 0% information loss!

 ### Disclaimer

-DISCLAIMER (for professors):
+*For professors:
-No malice is intended, this software is purely to enhance the content from the instructor for students who prefer different learning styles.
+No malice is intended, this software is purely to enhance the content from the instructor for students who prefer different learning styles.*

-DISCLAIMER (for students):
+*For students:
 This software is not magic, it cannot help if you simply do not understand the content.
-Asking a teacher for help is always the best way to understand the topic.
+Asking a teacher for help is always the best way to understand the topic.*

 ### Download:
 (Windows only for now)